-- Multi-lingual Answer Bot: Our Answer Bot will suggest FAQs in 11 different languages (more coming soon!)
+- Multi-lingual Answer Bot: Our Answer Bot can suggest FAQs in 11 different languages (more coming soon!)

-- Power BI chat flow analytics for mobile: Already available for Web Chat, these new metrics let you see how many of your users started new conversations and interacted with your Bots
+- Power BI chat flow analytics for mobile: Already available for Web Chat, these new metrics let you see how many of your mobile and web users started new conversations and interacted with your Bots

-The following features and updates will now be available for Web Chat:
+The following features and updates are now available for Web Chat:

 - Web Chat will now be localized in over 45 languages!

 - New API to set a preferred language: This will allow you to override their browser language for Web Chat

 - Resolution Question: This allows you to provide a ‘Did we answer all of your questions?’
 Yes/No to your web users to unify with your in-app experience